 Wal-Mart is replacing the chief of its U.S. discount stores in what could be an indication that it's losing confidence that its largest business unit will rebound after more than a year of disappointing results.

 If an iced coffee from Dunkin' Donuts is part of your afternoon routine, expect a nudge to buy a cookie or doughnut you didn't plan on.

 Sales of new U.S. homes plunged in June, a sign that real estate continues to be a weak spot in the economy.

-The number of people seeking U.S. unemployment benefits fell last week, a steady decline that suggests a strengthening job market.
+The number of people seeking U.S. unemployment benefits fell last week to its lowest level in more than eight years.